-If you or your child find it too difficult to use normal dental floss with braces, another option is an electric water flosser.
+A completely different way to floss with braces is with an electric water flosser.
 Also called oral irrigators, these devices look a bit like electric toothbrushes but they emit a pressurised jet or pulse of water (and air, with some models) to clean between teeth.

-Popular brands of water flosser include the Waterpik, Jetpik and Philips Airfloss.
-These are available in a number of different models with various features.
+There are many brands of oral irrigator, which you can read more about in our best water flosser guide.
+They come with various settings and features, and some have tips specifically for flossing with braces.
 Look for one with an adjustable power setting, especially if you'll be using it on your children's teeth.

 This short animation shows how a water flosser can make the job of cleaning teeth with braces much easier: